Set up an edge-optimized custom domain name in API Gateway - Amazon API Gateway

 3. Choose Custom domain names from the API Gateway console main navigation pane.

-4. Choose a custom domain name.
+4. Choose an edge-optimized custom domain name.

 REST API